elaineloke/tweebook/README.md

-# tweetbook
+# TweeBook
-twitter bot that automates tweets for books recommendation
+Twitter bot that automates tweets for books recommendation

+To initialise on port 3000: node server.js
+On browser: localhost:3000